KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ### §5.2 Strict Negation

 Every expression can be preceded with `STRICT NOT` to express its strict negation.
-For better readability some basic expressions support an inline operator (see examples below).
+Alternatively, `STRICT` can prepend *infix negations* (see examples below).

 On attribute level (basic expressions) a `STRICT NOT` **excludes** the unknowns:
  * `STRICT NOT color = red` resp. `STRICT color != red` technically means: *"we know the color and it is not red"*.